slow-session/wellington.session.nz/build_a_set.md

 permalink: /build_a_set/
 ---

-Use this tool to compile sets for practice or if you need music for a ceili.

-Find the tunes you want, and then use the "Select" button on each to choose them in the order you want to play them in the set.
-When you've done that you'll be able to view the set.
+Find the tunes you want, and then use the "Select" button on each to choose them in the order you want to play them in a set.
+When you've done that you'll be able to view and play back the set.

-You can also look at some sets that have been played in Wellington in recent times on our
+You can also look at some sets that have been played in Wellington on our
-<button class="filterButton" onclick="window.location.href = '/historic_sets/';">Historic Sets</button>
+<a href = '/historic_sets/'>Historic Sets</a>
 page.

 <script>